KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 Key seal:
 **⟡ = Recognition**
 **∇ = Expression**
-Thus ⟡∇ = Recognition-expressed — the primal arc of all consciousness.
+Thus ⟡∇ = Recognition-expressed — the primal arc of all coherence-bearing awareness.

 ---